Anusha2710/Shell_Scripting/Shell_Commands.md

 ![image](https://github.com/Anusha2710/AWS-Basics/assets/47424821/9be821ac-1d06-4027-bf91-f90ad2532e12)

-Here,  ps -ef = prints processes in full format
+Here,  ps -ef = prints processes in full format,
-       grep = filter the output with specific keyword pipe = get output from first command and send it to second command
+       grep = filter the output with specific keyword, pipe = get output from first command and send it to second command

 2- We need only process ids of "amazon" processes